Tarsiciosh/EssentialFeed/NOTES.md

 - move the helpers from FeedUIIntegration+Localization (delete file) to the SharedTestHelpers TS [move localization helpers to shared scope] only the change in the project] [remove feed references from comments integration tests]
-- now we have a ui composer that will instaciate the whole object graph
+- now we have a ui composer that will instantiate the whole object graph
 - the idea now is to probe that the loading operation is cancelled (it is already cancelled when going back)
 - in CommentsUIIntegrationTests:
 T) test_deinit_cancelsRunningRequest